pdmosses/agda-pages-demo/agda/Demo/Literate/Metadata.lagda.md

 module Demo.Literate.Metadata where
 ```

-The webpage generated from this file does not display the metadata.
-The `tags`
+The webpage generated from this file does not display the metadata, but
-array in the metadata could be used in conjunction with the [tags] plugin
+the `tags` array in it could be used in conjunction with the [tags] plugin
 to produce a page listing links to all pages with each tag.

 [tags]: https://squidfunk.github.io/mkdocs-material/plugins/tags/